chef-boneyard/chef-dk/POLICYFILE_README.md

 tradeoffs of versioning your Policyfile.rb files (we'll support other names) with your chef-repo vs. outside of it.
 We plan to do some dogfood testing to inform the design here.

+Users who use the "megarepo" workflow may see some benefit to using single repos for third-party cookbooks, but this will be optional and users can convert from vendor branches piecemeal if they decide to do so.

+### Do I Have to Change My Workflow to Use This?

+The answer to this depends on how you define "workflow."
+As noted above, you can choose to have a chef-repo or not, and you can fetch third party cookbooks using the Policyfile or an out of band mechanism (vendor branches).
+You and your team can decide to publish only completely integrated "release" cookbooks to the server if that works for you, but you can also safely publish development versions of cookbooks to the server without risk of mutating the production versions and without needing a versioning scheme (devodd and friends) to workaround cookbook mutability issues.

+That said, the mechanics of how you get configuration code from your workstation to production will be different.
+In particular, when using the Policyfile feature in the recommended way, you cannot publish an updated cookbook or role and have it applied immediately to all machines.
+Tools that use the old APIs will need to be updated.

+### Are Policyfiles Versioned?

+There currently isn't any detailed design for the Chef Server policy API (which will store the `Policyfile.lock.json` documents).
+One design decision we have made is that the documents will be namespaced (by `policy group`).
+This means that at minimum it will be possible to independently update the policy for different stages of your release process independently.
+For example, if you have policy groups for "dev," "stage," and "prod," you can iterate on new feature work in "dev" and release a critical hot fix to "prod" independently of each other.

+If this is all that's implemented, then you will be able to version your policies by committing your `Policyfile.rb` and `Policyfile.lock.json` documents to revision control and using a branching policy that fits your release requirements.
+That said, features to support operations such as reverting or undo and/or tracking changes over time will be considered.

+### What About Environments?

+We have not made a final decision about how environments will work with Policyfiles.
+In compatibility mode, you cannot use environments and Policyfiles together, but this choice could be reversed.
+Policyfiles **do** completely replace the cookbook version constraint portion of the environments feature.
+However, environments do offer a useful way to set environment-wide attributes, which some users rely on heavily.
+The main sticking point is that environments provide the same double edged sword as many other Chef features where updates to environments are propagated immediately to all nodes in an environment.
+When done correctly, this is very convenient, but it also allows mistakes to propagate to all nodes immediately.
+Contrarily, if environment attributes are rolled into the Policyfile, you can more easily test the effects of changes and control the way these updates are applied, but it's more difficult to apply changes globally.

+## Compatibility Mode

+The Policyfile feature depends on new APIs in Chef Server that don't yet exist (these are listed in the "Known Limitation" sections below).
+In order to provide a preview of the feature, the current implementation operates in a compatibility mode that uses existing Chef Server APIs to demonstrate the Policyfile behavior.

+### Cookbook Artifact Storage

+In compatibility mode, ChefDK must implement content-hash-based storage of cookbooks using the existing `/cookbooks` endpoint.
+To do so, it maps hash IDs to `X.Y.Z` version numbers.
+While this works to demonstrate the Policyfile behavior, it is certainly a kludge.
+If you are trying the Policyfile feature in compatibility mode, beware:

+* Cookbooks uploaded by the policyfile commands will have very large version numbers with no sort order.
+Any `chef-client` that is not operating in policyfile mode will prefer these cookbooks to ones uploaded normally unless you are dilligent about using environment version constraints.
+* The `/cookbooks` endpoint is not designed to be used this way, so it doesn't show you the "real" version numbers or additional metadata about these cookbooks.
+While we have plans to make arbitrary cookbook IDs easier to manage in the final implementation, there's little we can do about it in the exiting API.

+### Policyfile Storage

+In compatibility mode, ChefDK uses data bag items to store `Policyfile.lock.json` documents.
+To minimize the chance of conflict with other data bag items, ChefDK stores all of these documents in the "policyfiles" data bag; individual `Policyfile.lock.json` revisions are given IDs of the form `$policyname-policygroup`.

 ## Known Limitations